-Participating hospitals are evaluated based on a point system, with points being awarded when performance meets or exceeds the threshold listed for each measure (outlined in specifications).
+Participating hospitals are evaluated based on a points system, with points being awarded when performance meets or exceeds the threshold listed for each measure (outlined in the specifications).
 Select measures present the opportunity for hospitals to earn partial points, with two distinct thresholds for full and partial points.
-Each hospital has the potential to earn a total of 100 points.
+Each hospital has the potential to earn 100% of their allocated points.
 If measures are not applicable (for example, maternity measures for a hospital with no maternity services), the points for the non-applicable measures are proportionately redistributed to the remaining measures.

-Rounding Rules: The target thresholds are rounded to the nearest 10th decimal place.
+Rounding Rules: The target thresholds are rounded to the nearest 10th decimal place (i.e. the nearest 0.1%).